-It is easy to implement basic configurations of LDP in Digitalchina.
+It is easy to implement basic configurations of LDP in QSW.
 Usually users only have to enable the LDP switch, and enable it on the interface where the LDP will work.
 Please notice that, the interface with LDP enabled should enable label switching.

-Command Explanation

-Global Mode

-router Idp Necessary

-no router Idp LDP Enable/disable LDP; disabled by default

-Interface Configuration Mode

-Necessary

-label-switching Enable/disable label-switching; disabled by

-no label-switching default

-mpls proxy loopback-group <1-max_agg_num> no mpls proxy loopback-group Enable MPLS proxy, the default does not enable the function, enable MPLS proxy when the boardcard of MPLS ingress unicast packet does not support MPLS. ldp {enable disable} Necessary LDP Enable/disable LDP on the interface; disabled by default
+Command Explanation Global Mode router Idp Necessary no router Idp LDP Enable/disable LDP; disabled by default Interface Configuration Mode label-switching no label-switching Necessary Enable/disable label-switching; disabled by default mpls proxy loopback-group <1-max_agg_num> no mpls proxy loopback-group Enable MPLS proxy, the default does not enable the function, enable MPLS proxy when the boardcard of MPLS ingress unicast packet does not support MPLS. ldp {enable disable} Necessary LDP Enable/disable LDP on the interface; disabled by default